vildocompany/vildocompany.github.io/_pages/data analysis.md

 From the chart it is clear that the category ‘Laptop & Accessory’ is by far the most popular; ‘Mobile Phone’ has the highest churn tendencies.

 ### Cashback Amount
+---
+This feature shows how much cashback has been gained by the user on the pass month.
+Since there is no data on user’s spending, we can use user’s cashback gained to assume their spending.
+Higher cashback gain means more spending.

 ![Cashback Amount Chart]({{ site.url }}{{ site.baseurl }}/assets/images/cashback.png){: .align-center}

+The chart above shows the distribution of ‘Cashback’ gained by the users; churn users have a lower peak cashback gained and the fall off from its peak is steep (concave parabolic); retained users have a higher peak cashback gained and the fall off from its peak is more linear.

 ![Cashback Spread Chart]({{ site.url }}{{ site.baseurl }}/assets/images/cashback-spread.png){: .align-center}

+To help visualize the distribution, the boxplot above shows that retained users tend to have higher cashback gained.
+The median cashback of retained users are significantly higher than churn users, going above churn user’s cashback on Q3.

 ### Order Count
 ![Order Count Chart]({{ site.url }}{{ site.baseurl }}/assets/images/order-count.png){: .align-center}
 ![Order Spread Chart]({{ site.url }}{{ site.baseurl }}/assets/images/order-spread.png){: .align-center}